 A fault ground that does not require that there be a specific period of separation before you can be granted a final divorce is:

 I can help you determine the most appropriate grounds for your Virginia divorce.

 In Virginia, a court can award alimony while a divorce case is pending (which is called pendente lite alimony).
 At the divorce trial, a court can award alimony to a spouse for a specified period of time, or “permanently.”
 Generally, alimony (whether for a defined duration or permanent) terminates at the death of either party, or the remarriage of the recipient spouse.
 Under Virginia law, permanent alimony is precluded from being awarded to an adulterous spouse, unless the court determines by clear and convincing evidence that a denial of alimony, even to the adulterous spouse, would constitute a manifest injustice after consideration of the parties’ respective degrees of fault in the marriage and their relative economic circumstances.
-Alimony is almost always taxable to the recipient, and tax-deductible by the payor.
+As of 2019, alimony is no longer taxable to the recipient and tax-deductible by the payor.

 Marital property stops accumulating in Virginia upon the final separation of the parties, if, at that time or thereafter, at least one of the parties intends that their separation be permanent.
 This means generally that you and your spouse are entitled to keep any property you each individually acquire after you stop living together.
 Depending on the circumstances, a single piece of property can be considered to be part marital and part separate, such as a retirement account that was accumulated in part both before the marriage and during the marriage.
 I have the experience to help you assert your marital property rights, and defend your interests in your separate property.